Aareksio/yuiko/README.md

 1. Run `yuiko.js` using `node yuiko` or whatever process manager you like

 ## File upload
 Using the website is straight-forward, as the button says, you can either click on it or drag and drop files on the page.
 Alternatively, you can upload manually by sending `POST` request to `/api/upload` endpoint.
 The files should be included in field named `files[]`, the `Content-Type` should be set to `multipart/form-data`.
+The request may contain optional `token` field with user identification token.

 The api shall respond with `JSON` with 3 possible elements:
 - `success` - `Boolean`, determines whether the request was successful or not